 I love baskets.
-They’re great for storage and organizing and with endless design styles, each one is kind of like it’s own little piece of art.
+They’re great for storage and organizing and with endless design styles, each one is kind of like its own little piece of art.

-I especially love these little mini rope baskets for their cute size and shape.
+I especially love these little DIY mini baskets for their cute size and shape.
 They look a little modern, a little arts & crafts, and a little bohemian, all rolled up into a tiny adorable package.
 I started making them this week and haven’t been able to stop!

 This post contains affiliate links.
 If you make a purchase, I may receive a small commission at no additional cost to you.

-How to Make Mini Rope Baskets
+How to Make a Rope Basket

 I used 4mm natural cord, but you could also use colored rope, heavy jute, or just about any type of sturdy thick rope you like.
 (I wouldn’t suggest yarn as it might be a little bendy for this project.)